Learning Dynamic Graph Embeddings with Neural Controlled Differential Equations: Introduction

-To address these limitations, we propose a novel and unified framework for dynamic graph representation learning that can handle both \emph{the structural dynamics} and \emph{the intrinsic dynamics of nodes} simultaneously, wherein the node embeddings are considered to undergo a dynamic evolution over time, in a manner similar to the concept of Neural Controlled Differential Equations (Neural CDEs)~\citep{Kidger2020CDE} built for time series tasks.
-Neural CDEs are a powerful concept that has desired calibration ability with subsequent data, robustness to missing values and a memory-efficient property based on adjoint-based backpropagation.
-We extend this concept to dynamic graphs, which we refer to as the Graph Neural Controlled Differential Equation (GN-CDE) model.
-The main difference is that GN-CDE creates a continuous path for temporal interactions among two nodes, allowing both structural dynamics and intrinsic dynamics to be naturally incorporated into the integration process.
-This makes GN-CDE not simply an extension of Neural CDEs, as it can handle the causal effects inherent in dynamic graph structures while the original Neural CDEs cannot.
-Excitingly, the capability of adjusting the predicted trajectories with incoming even partially observed data and training via adjoint backpropagation from Neural CDEs still hold for our model, making it a promising method for practical usage.
-It is worth noting that, GN-CDE is a flexible framework that we can leverage to tackle node attribute prediction, dynamic node classification and temporal link prediction tasks with minor modifications.
+To address these limitations, we propose a novel and unified framework for dynamic graph representation learning that handles both the \emph{structural dynamics} and \emph{intrinsic node dynamics} simultaneously, wherein node embeddings are considered to undergo a continuous evolution over time, grounded in Neural Controlled Differential Equations (Neural CDEs)~\cite{Kidger2020CDE} built for continuous time-series modeling.
+Neural CDEs are a powerful concept that have the desired calibration ability with subsequent data, robustness to missing values, and memory-efficient training from adjoint-based backpropagation.
+We extend this concept to dynamic graphs, which we refer to as Graph Neural Controlled Differential Equations (GN-CDEs).
+Specifically, we construct a continuous-time path for the evolving graph topology, which serves as the control signal driving our neural controlled differential equation.
+After that, we incorporate the graph structure directly into the vector field to bias the learned dynamics towards solutions that are conditioned on the current graph structure.
+Based on these, our model enhances its ability to capture the causal effects inherent in dynamic graph structures.
+Excitingly, the capability of adjusting the predicted trajectories with incoming partially observed and irregularly sampled data from Neural CDEs still holds for our model, making it promising for practical usage.
+It is worth noting that, GN-CDEs are a flexible framework that we can leverage to tackle node attribute prediction, dynamic node classification, and temporal link prediction tasks with minor modifications.
 Besides, it can easily be extended to more complex graph structures (such as directed graphs and knowledge graphs).
-To demonstrate the superiority of our method, we further experimentally evaluate it on node attribute prediction tasks with the underlying graph structure evolving and our method can achieve favorable results across different setups.
+To further demonstrate the superiority of our method, we experimentally evaluate it on node attribute prediction and link affinity prediction tasks under evolving graph structures, where our method achieves favorable results across different setups.
 The contributions of this work are summarized below.

 \begin{itemize}[noitemsep]